orhnk/Piton/README.md

   piton test.ptn
   ```
 # How?
   It just binds turkish keywords to english python.
-Thats why it is not scalable and practical in big projects (Strings get bind too!)
+Thats why it is not scalable and practical for big projects (Strings get bind too!)